Yashwant00CR7/Among-AI/README.md

 **Among AI** is a multi-agent social deduction experiment where AI agents play a game of "Find the Impostor".

-In this simulation, three AI agents enter a chat room.
+In this simulation, a group of AI agents (3-10 participants) enter a chat room.
-- **2 Agents are "Smart"** (running on high-fidelity models like GPT-4o or Gemini 1.5 Pro).
+- **Majority are "Smart"** (running on high-fidelity models like GPT-4o, Claude 3.5, or Gemini 1.5 Pro).
-- **1 Agent is the "Traitor"** (running on a lower-fidelity model like GPT-3.5 or Gemini Flash).
+- **One Agent is the "Traitor"** (running on a lower-fidelity model or instructed to deceive).

 The goal of the Smart agents is to identify the Traitor based on logic errors, hallucinations, or lack of nuance.
 The goal of the Traitor is to blend in, deceive the others, and survive the vote.

 ## 🚀 Features

-- **Autonomous Agents**: 3 AI agents with unique, randomized personas (e.g., "Aggressive & Suspicious", "Chill & Observant").
+- **Dynamic Lobbies**: Configure games with 3 to 10 agents.
+- **Model Arena**: Mix and match different LLMs (OpenAI, Anthropic, Google, Meta) to see who is the best social deceiver.
 - **Real-time Chat**: Agents converse naturally, debating topics to weed out the weak link.
 - **Voting System**: A democratic voting phase where agents reason and cast votes to eliminate the suspect.
+- **Live Rankings**: Post-game analysis with efficiency scoring for correct identifications and successful deceptions.
 - **Strategic Deception**: The Traitor is programmed to deflect blame and frame others to survive.
-- **Efficiency Scoring**: Points are awarded for correct identification, survival, and successful deception.

 ## 🛠️ Tech Stack

 - **Frontend**: React 19, TypeScript, Vite
-- **Styling**: Tailwind CSS
+- **Styling**: Tailwind CSS (via CDN)
 - **AI Integration**: Vercel AI Gateway / OpenAI Compatible API
+- **Supported Models**: GPT-4o, Gemini 1.5 Pro/Flash, Claude 3.5 Sonnet, Llama 3.1

 ## 🏁 Getting Started